larsbrinkhoff/xForth/README.md

 Forth cross compiler for tiny devices.
-The initial target is AVR microcontrollers.
+Supported targets are AVR and MSP430.

 This is a temporary battleground to get things up and running.
 I expect to fold the finished result back into